nstoker/refactored-broccoli/README.md

 # Jeopardy

-The task is to create a page where 10 random questions were asked, answers captured and then a total score at the end based on the money column of the data.
+The task is to create a page where 10 random questions are asked, answers captured and then a total score at the end based on the money column of the data.

 Jeopardy is powered by [Sinatra](http://sinatrarb.com/)

+# Submission

+Once completed, please zip your finished work folder in its entirety and email it to your contact at clixifix®.

 # Supplimentary Ruby Docs
   - Sinatra documentation (server side) http://sinatrarb.com/intro.html